pranto814/recon-with-TraceMind/README.md

 - Findomain, if installed
 - DarkScout, if installed
 - Knockpy, if installed
-- Gobuster DNS brute force, if installed and active mode is enabled
-- FFUF vhost fuzzing, if installed, active mode is enabled, and `--vhost-ip` or `--vhost-url` is provided
 - Built-in passive API collection from public sources
 - SecurityTrails and DNSDumpster, if you set their keys